realgithubid/EE599-HW2/README.md

 - Write a function that takes a vector as an input and **reverses** its value.
 Write a simple function ```std::vector<int> CPPLib::ReverseVector(std::vector<int> input)``` in [cpplib.cc](src/lib/cpplib.cc)

   - Example: Input: {1,2,3,4}, Output: {4,3,2,1}.
-  - Use of [stack](https://en.cppreference.com/w/cpp/container/stack) is recommended but not a must.
+  - Use of [stack](https://en.cppreference.com/w/cpp/container/stack) is needed.

 - Write a function that converts a string to lower case.
 Write a simple function ```void CPPLib::ToLower(std::string& )``` in [cpplib.cc](src/lib/cpplib.cc).
 The input string is strictly alphanumeric.
   - Example: input: “EE599”, output: “ee599”